furn/TF2hud/README.md

 # "Ace" hud
 Re-edit of Hudas Iscariote (by Mangachu) for Team Fortress 2.

 Edit the hudlayout.res to your liking.
 The Fog crosshair "2" is enabled by default, so make sure to use crosshair 0 in TF2.
+There is currently very little customizability due to this project being a personal HUD.

+The included scoreboards are:
+* 16v16 for pubs
+* 9v9 for minmode 1

 Included crosshairs: